GeneStat/Literature-Review/README.md

 3. Pantziarka, P., Capistrano I, R., De Potter, A., Vandeborne, L. & Bouche, G. An Open Access Database of Licensed Cancer Drugs. **Front.
 Pharmacol**.
 0, 236 (2021). doi: [10.3389/fphar.2021.627574](https://doi.org/10.3389/fphar.2021.627574)

     For public data mining, we usually generate an open-access database as the final product.
 The database could elevate other investigators' research.

+4. Kampers, L. F. C., Asin-Garcia, E., Schaap, P. J., Wagemakers, A. & Martins dos Santos, V. A. P. From Innovation to Application: Bridging the Valley of Death in Industrial Biotechnology.
+Trends Biotechnol.
+39, 1240–1242 (2021). doi: [10.1016/j.tibtech.2021.04.010](https://doi.org/10.1016/j.tibtech.2021.04.010)

+    Although this is not even a research article paper, I added it here because I think it is crucial for us, a loosely connected virtual team.
+We want to do something innovative as well as in an open way.
+Sooner or later, financial supporting will be a critical problem, which could affect some of our decisions.
+So, keep caution and keep thinking about what value we could create and transfer, and then we should go further.